Troika Games

 Troika Games was an American video game developer co-founded by Jason Anderson, Tim Cain, and Leonard Boyarsky.
 The company was focused on role-playing video games between 1998 and 2005, best known for Arcanum: Of Steamworks and Magick Obscura and Vampire: The Masquerade – Bloodlines.

 History

 In 1997, Tim Cain, Leonard Boyarsky, and Jason Anderson worked on the Fallout sequel at Interplay.
 Finishing the initial design for Fallout 2, they were unable to come to an agreement with Interplay about the future team structure.
-They decided to leave Interplay to form a company that felt more like the old Interplay, producing role-playing video games for PC in 1997.
-They formed their company on April 1, 1998, calling their new company Troika Games (a Russian word "Тройка" meaning "three of a kind") since they were the three key developers behind the critically acclaimed Fallout.
+They formed their new company, called Troika Games (a Russian word "Тройка" meaning "three of a kind") since they were the three key developers behind the critically acclaimed Fallout, on April 1, 1998.
 They initially planned to do games exclusively for one publisher (Sierra Entertainment), but a different company published each game.
 After being unable to secure funding for future projects, they were forced to lay off their staff in late 2004 and later closed their doors on February 24, 2005.